Fire Safety in Rented Properties

 - all alarms should be interlinked.

-A smoke alarm installed from 3 September 2007 onwards had to be mains powered with a standby power supply.
+A smoke alarm must be interlinked, be this mains wired with a standby power supply or wireless.

 All furnishings provided in the property such as beds, sofas, chairs etc. must meet the Furniture and Furnishings (Fire Safety) Regulations 1988 (as amended in 1989, 1993 and 2010).
 They must have fire retardant/’match safe’ covers and fillings.
 More information is available via The Fire and Advice Centre.